 Why?
 Because you get the best of both worlds in a single subscription.
 It’s like buying that armored truck we talked about and getting the skeleton key for free.
 You get:

-• The speed of SmartDNS for streaming on your TV and game consoles.
+- The speed of SmartDNS for streaming on your TV and other entertainment devices.

 This “2-in-1” approach gives you maximum flexibility without paying for two separate services.
 Here are our top recommendations at Safelyo, chosen specifically for the quality and reliability of their SmartDNS features: